 When the turkey was plump, it was killing time.
 There was always a glut of turkeys for Thanksgiving, Christmas, and the New Year.
 In the nineteenth century, turkey season began near the end of October, reached its height in January, and closed about February 22nd.
 This was also the time when turkey farmers began to speculate about the turkey’s weight and prospective turkey prices.

-Turkeys were fattened for weeks to prepare them for slaughter.
+American turkeys were fattened for weeks to prepare them for slaughter.
 To accomplish the fattening process a trough was constructed, into which a paste of Indian meal and water was poured.
 The Indian meal mixture remained the turkey’s major diet until killing time arrived.
+Cobbett noted that in England, it was best never to cram a turkey when wanting to fatten one.
+He stated:

-When it was killing time, turkeys were driven to the barn, as shown in the “drive ’em up” scene.
-Strategy rather than brute force was employed to accomplish this task because wily birds often escaped and children and farmers found themselves chasing down the errant gobblers.
+When it was killing time in America, turkeys were driven to the barn, as shown in the “drive ’em up” scene.
+Strategy rather than brute force was employed to accomplish this task because wily birds often escaped, and children and farmers found themselves chasing down the errant gobblers.
 Before they were killed, turkeys were gathered and cribbed.
 Farmers used a small bladed pocket-knife to kill the birds using one of two methods: The first was to pass the knife directly through the bird’s neck, with the edge upward, so as to separate the neck and head; and the second used the point of the blade, which was inserted in the upper part of the mouth and thrust into the brain.

-- American Agriculturist, Volume 36, 1877
+- American Agriculturist, Volume 36, 1877, p.
+427.

-- The Leisure Hour, Vol. 12, 1863
+- The Leisure Hour, Vol. 12, 1863, p.
+807.